turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/local-avalanche-network-using-avash.md

 If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can join [**our community**](https://discord.gg/fszyM7K) today!

-## About the author

-This tutorial is authored by **Kevin Madhu** who is currently working as a Technical Architect in [BREATHE BINARY OÜ](https://github.com/breathebinary). **BREATHE BINARY** is an Estonian-based software company that specializes in building amazing Web2 and Web3 applications.
-DeFi and dApps in general are a newfound passion for the author and so feel free to reach out to him on his [Figment Forum Profile](https://community.figment.io/u/kevin) for any queries regarding this tutorial or anything related to blockchain or technology in general.

 ## References

 * [Avalanchego Readme](https://github.com/ava-labs/avalanchego/blob/master/README.md)